mfaulise/consulting/content/projects/project4.md

 with strategic planning and staffing.
 Finally, I helped improve the internal testing codebase.

-Scalability was a concern so we built the backend systems to take advantage of job queueing and offline processing in hopes of meeting and exceeding their growth requirements.
+Scalability was a concern so we built the backend systems to take advantage of job queueing and offline processing in hopes of meeting and exceeding the client's growth requirements.

 ## Technologies